hlehoux2021/MyHargassner/README.md

-# HARG (Hargassner Gateway)
+# MyHargassner (Hargassner Gateway to MQTT)

 ## Summary
-HARG is a Python-based gateway project designed to interface with Hargassner pellet boilers.
-It acts as a bridge between the boiler's network communication and MQTT, enabling integration with home automation systems like Home Assistant.
+MyHargassner is a Python-based  project designed to interface with Hargassner pellet boilers.
+It acts as a bridge between the boiler's network communication and MQTT, enabling integration with home automation systems like Jeedom or Home Assistant.
 The project reuses and builds upon the work of [Jahislove](https://github.com/Jahislove/Hargassner/tree/master) and uses the PubSub library from [Thierry Maillard](https://github.com/Thierry46/pubsub).

+## Disclaimer
+This is a hobby project, provided free and as-is.
+There is no professional support included I work on this project when i have time, mainly during summer holidays I'm a beginner python programmer, be kind with my errors

+## known limitations and bugs
+- many, many !
+- todo: implement a configuration file when installed as a system service
+- bug: sometimes a "struct.unpack() excpetion is raised in paho-mqtt
+- limit: when you use the project, the information in the IGW, and on the Hargassner App is not updated with what you do
+- todo: today only Hargassner software version V14.0n3 is supported
+- todo: implement more controls of the boiler (today only Boiler mode, and Zone 1 & 2 Mode)
+- todo: enhance management of "error" or "permission denied" responses from the boiler

 ## Setup

 ### Prerequisites
+- An Hargassner pellet boiler (typically a NanoPK), *and* the internet gateway (IGW) from the vendor
 - Raspberry Pi with Raspberry Pi OS
 - Two network interfaces:
   - Primary interface (`eth0`) connected to your router (same network as the Hargassner IGW internet gateway)